JosieOnGit/Luniks/Historic Events/List of notable people.md

 Cziskvelén bears a **Plain White Mask**, albeit more worn down than that of Vászi.
 Being a swordsman, he also bears a long two-handed sword, which channels light as a power (As seen in Vászi's *Blade of Cziskvelén* Signature).

 ### Guardian Marten
 Marten, along with a number of others, is a **Junior Guardian** at the Temple of Vestia.
-Alongside Souvis, he studies to become a Temple Guardian in similar fashion to what Vászi currently is, minus the attire, which he strongly opposes.
+Alongside Sóvis, he studies to become a Temple Guardian in similar fashion to what Vászi currently is, minus the attire, which he strongly opposes.
 Unlike Vászi, Marten tends to wear formal clothing, usually meant for winter, that doesn't use the *White/Grey* dress code which is otherwise mandatory for Guardians.

 Marten bears **no Mask**, as he is granted one upon completing his apprenticeship.
 Nevertheless, Marten also stated that he *"strongly dislikes the feel of any mask"*, which may become troublesome to his *Guardian Inheritance*.